 Find out more about five must-do climbs in Catalonia in this artikel.

-The landscapes in Catalonia are beautiful, but the region also has a lot to offer culturally.
-For instance, you will pass through several ancient villages on bike rides.
-Besalú is one of the oldest medieval villages in Catalonia and is definitely worth a stop.
-The climb to the famous monastery on Montserrat mountain is also highly recommended.
-Stay in Barcelona or Girona if you are curious about the vibrant nature of Catalonia.
-Admire Gaudí's iconic masterpieces in Barcelona or immerse yourself in cycling culture in Girona.
-From both cities you can cycle beautifully.
+Stay in Barcelona or Girona when you are curious about the vibrant nature of Catalonia.
+In Barcelona, admire Gaudí's iconic masterpieces or immerse yourself in the cycling culture in Girona.
+From both cities, you can cycle beautifully.
 Also convenient: there are plenty of bike rental options in these cities and you can get there with just a few hours' flight.

 And what you really must have eaten after your sporty day on the bike?
 Try, for example, 'pa amb tomàquet', a simple but delicious toast with tomato, olive oil and garlic.
 Enjoy esqueixada, a fresh salad with salted cod, and try fideuà, a paella variation with noodles and seafood.
 Don't forget to leave a spot for dessert; crema catalana, a dessert with a crispy layer of caramelised sugar.
 Of course, all this tastes great with a glass of local cava or Priorat wine!